-Notice to Maine Residents
+Notice to Maine Resident

-On or about September 8, 2020, CCSD began providing notice of this incident to potentially affected individuals, which includes eight (8) Maine residents.
-On or about October 16, 2020, CCSD began providing written notice in substantially the same form as the letter attached here as Exhibit A. CCSD also posted notice of this incident on its website, a copy of which is attached here as Exhibit B. Notification to impacted individuals is ongoing, and CCSD may supplement this notification if it is determined that a significant amount of additional Maine residents will receive notice.
+On or about December 11, 2020, HSPRD provided written notice of this incident to affected individuals, which includes approximately one (1) Maine resident.
+Written notice is being provided in substantially the same form as the letter attached here as Exhibit A. Notification to impacted individuals is ongoing, and HSPRD may supplement this notification if it is determined that a significant amount of additional Maine residents will receive notice.